Engineering with Foundation Year BEng Honours

 Practical Skills

-We'll equip you with real-world, practical experience so you're ready for your future career in engineering.
+We'll equip you with real-world, practical experience so you're ready for both your studies and a future career in engineering.

 Research Skills